Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

-You can read the full RI medical cannabis law, but the main points are bulleted below.
+You can read the full Rhode Island marijuana laws, but the main points are bulleted below.

-As you can see, the RI medical marijuana law has a lot of moving parts and a medical cannabis patient could easily run afoul of all of these regulations and end up with a criminal case or fraud charge.
+As you can see, the Rhode Island medical marijuana law has a lot of moving parts and a medical cannabis patient could easily run afoul of all of these regulations and end up with a criminal case, fraud charge, or marijuana cultivation charge.